drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/03.products/02.product-architecture/05.multilingual-products/docs.md

 If you would like to translate the names of your product and product variation types, you can use the "Translate" tabs on the configuration forms for each type.

 ![Edit product type name](../../images/multilingual-products-4.jpg)

->Need more here about product variations, link to docs on prices, currencies...

 ### Enable translations for product attribute values:
 For multilingual product attribute values, you need to enable attribute value translation for each product attribute that requires translation.